 3) Yoga Improves Self-Esteem and Builds Confidence

-And helps you begin to feel more worthwhile.
+In addition to improving your self-esteem and confidence, Yoga can also help you begin to feel more worthwhile.
 It can also help you access a different side of yourself where you are open to feelings of gratitude, empathy, and forgiveness, as well as a sense that you are part of something bigger.

 4) Yoga Relieves Muscle Fatigue and Soreness